MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 ## Current and pre-release versions

-Download and install SPMT using one of the links listed in the table below.
+Download and install SPMT using one of the links listed in the table.

 | Release |Public preview|First release|Rolling out|Full General Availability|
 |:-----|:-----|:-----|:-----|:-----|